Hinrich Lohse: in the Baltics and Holocaust involvement

-Nevertheless, as the leader of the civil administration, he implemented, through a series of special edicts and guiding principles, many of the preparatory acts that facilitated the subsequent police Aktionen (the Nazi euphemism for killing operations).
-These measures, first put forth in his decree of 27 July 1941, included compiling lists of Jews, mandating that they must wear the yellow badge, confiscating their property and banning them from public transportation, school attendance or employment in the professions.
-Those considered employable were to be used in forced labor.
-They were to be gathered together in ghettos and were "to be given only as much food as the rest of the population can do without, but no more than suffices for scanty nourishment of the Ghetto inmates."
-In particular, he shared responsibility with HSSPF SS-Obergruppenführer Hans-Adolf Prützmann for the enslavement and ghettoization of the Jews of Latvia.
+Nevertheless, as the leader of the civil administration, he implemented, through a series of special edicts and guiding principles, many of the preparatory acts that facilitated the subsequent police (the Nazi euphemism for killing operations).
+These measures, first put forth in his decree of 27 July 1941, included compiling lists of Jews, mandating that they must wear the yellow badge, confiscating their property and banning them from public transportation, school attendance or employment in professions.
+Jews considered employable were to be used in forced labor.
+They were to be gathered together in ghettos and were "to be given only as much food as the rest of the population can do without, but no more than suffices for scanty nourishment of the Ghetto inmates".
+In particular, Lohse shared responsibility with HSSPF SS- Hans-Adolf Prützmann for the enslavement and ghettoization of the Jews of Latvia.